 We'll tell you about that.

-He is a way for Donald Trump to protect himself because Brett Kavanaugh has said, just coincidentally, he doesn't think the president of the United States ought to be subpoenaed to a grand jury.
+He is a way for Donald Trump to protect himself because Brett Kavanaugh has said, just coincidentally, he doesn't think the President of the United States ought to be subpoenaed to a grand jury.

-How convenient he doesn't think the president is barred from refusing to enforce a law.
+He doesn't think the president is barred from refusing to enforce a law.

-Even if the courts, including the United States Supreme Court, have said it's valid and constitutional.
+He thinks the president can refuse to enforce the law, even if the courts, including the United States Supreme Court, have said it's valid and constitutional.

-The president would in effect be a monarch.
+The president would, in effect, be a monarch.

 The president would be a monarch if Brett Kavanaugh becomes a Supreme Court justice.